quincyleung/rabble/REFERENCES.md

 “How can I show a button in a Django template only if the current user is the post's author?”
 It guided me to use @login_required, request.user, and conditional logic in the template.

+--Homework #4--
+Task 1-2: Adding API endpoints and Sample Requests
+I used ChatGPT to help me debug a 400 Bad Request error while implementing a POST endpoint.
+Specifically I asked: "Why did I get a HTTP 400 Bad Request saying the field subrabble is required when I make a POST request?".
+It instructed me to mark the field as read-only in my PostSerializer so the DRF doesn't expect it in the request body.